pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  ## Satellite DHCP Integration

- We previously installed dhcpd when we installed named.
-Next we will prepare dhpcd for use with our Satellite server.
-For Satellite to interact with an external DHCP service you will need to share the DHCP configuration and lease files with Satellite Server.
-In this we are using NFS to share the configurationI and I have provided step-by-step instructions on enabling NFS services on both the server hosting DHCP and the Satellite server.
+We previously installed the DHCP service when we installed the DNS service.
+For Satellite to interact with an external DHCP service you will need to share the DHCP configuration and lease files with the Satellite Server.
+In this example we are using NFS to share the configuration and lease files, and I have provided step-by-step instructions on enabling NFS services on both the server hosting DHCP and the Satellite server.

  First we need to generate a security token on the server hosting DHCP.
  ```